manuelbarbas/primodium/README.md

 - CraftSystem: Crafting Items (called from factories)
   - Called from factories (items already in factories, no resource flows)

+# Storage

+In the `LibStorageDesignInitializer` Buildings which increase storage capacity are designated the Resources they provide capacity for via `StorageCapacityResourcesComponent` for the levels in which they provide that capacity increase.
+The amount of capacity they provide is set for their designated levels via `StorageCapacityComponent`

+`buildingLevelId = hashKeyEntity(buildingId, level)`
+`resourceBuildingLevelId = hashKeyEntity(resourceId, buildingLevelId)`

+the amount of Iron storage that is provided by a level 2 MainBase is :
+`storageCapacityComponent.getValue(hashKeyEntity(Iron,hashKeyEntity(MainBaseID, 2)))`

+When Buildings are Built, Upgraded or Destroyed `StorageCapacityComponent` is updated for the player and the resources they modify the capacity for.
+`playerResourceID = hashKeyEntity(resourceId, playerEntity)`

 # Component Structure

 `OwnedByComponent` records building ownership while `ItemComponent` records mined and crafted item ownership.